ot.da

 metric (string, optional (default="sqeuclidean")) – The ground metric for the Wasserstein problem

-norm (string, optional (default=None)) – If given, normalize the ground metric to avoid numerical errors that can occur with large metric values.
+norm (string, optional (default=None)) – If given, normalize the ground metric to avoid numerical errors that

 distribution_estimation (callable, optional (defaults to the uniform)) – The kind of distribution estimation to employ

-out_of_sample_map (string, optional (default="ferradans")) – The kind of out of sample mapping to apply to transport samples from a domain into another one.
-Currently the only possible option is “ferradans” which uses the method proposed in [6].
+out_of_sample_map (string, optional (default="ferradans")) – The kind of out of sample mapping to apply to transport samples

-limit_max (float, optional (default=np.infty)) – Controls the semi supervised mode.
-Transport between labeled source and target samples of different classes will exhibit a cost defined by limit_max.
+limit_max (float, optional (default=np.inf)) – Controls the semi supervised mode.
+Transport between labeled source

-max_iter (int, float, optional (default=1000)) – The minimum number of iteration before stopping the optimization algorithm if it has not converged
+max_iter (int, float, optional (default=1000)) – The minimum number of iteration before stopping the optimization

 tol (float, optional (default=10e-9)) – The precision required to stop the optimization algorithm.